Hole punch: 4-hole or 888

+Konica Minolta specifies that for European 4-hole arrangements, all holes should be 11±1 mm from the nearest (i.e. long/spine) edge of the paper, which is slightly at variance with ISO 838's specification of 12±1 mm.

 ANSI paper sizes

 The United States and a few other countries use non-ISO paper standards, defined in ANSI/ASME Y14.1 and other intra-nation standards.
 Unlike ISO 838, there appears to be no well-established official specification for ANSI paper hole patterns, and instead they are de facto standards, established by custom and tradition.

 The diameter of the holes varies between manufacturers, with typical values being 1/4 to 5/16 in.
 The 5/16 value is most commonly used, as it allows for looser tolerances in both ring binder and paper punching.
 The distance to the paper edge also varies, with 1/2 in hole-center-to-edge being typical.
 Konica-Minolta specifies 9.5±1 mm for both two and three-hole variants in North America.

 US letter 3-hole system

 For the US letter paper size (8+1/2 by 11 in), a three-hole standard is widely used.
 The holes are positioned symmetrically, with the centers 4+1/4 in apart.
 It requires paper formats that are at least 9+1/2 in high.
+There is a variant for half-letter size pages (8+1/2 × 5+1/2 in), whose three holes are 2+3/4 in apart.